t-liu/system-level-api-twitter/README.md

     * YAML

 ## Contributing
 Pull requests are welcome.
 E-mail me if this repo was helpful.
-Also, send bitcoins to help feed me and my dog ヽ(•‿•)ノ
+Also, send bitcoins to help feed me and my dog.
+ヽ(•‿•)ノ